Solar Panel Repair

 The answer to this question depends on a few other questions: What caused the damage?
 How old are your solar panels?
 And exactly which components are affected?

-1. Manufacturer Warranty—Covers Defects (10–25 Years): If your panels stopped working because of a manufacturing defect, like faulty cells or premature wear, the manufacturer will cover replacements under warranty, excluding labor.
+1. Manufacturer Warranty Covers Defects (10–25 Years): If your panels stop working because of a manufacturing defect, like faulty cells or premature wear, the manufacturer will cover replacements under warranty, excluding labor.

-2. Installer Warranty—Covers Their Mistakes (Usually 1–10 Years): If wiring, mounts, or other installation errors led to the problem, your solar installer’s workmanship warranty should cover the fix.
+2. Installer Warranty Covers Their Mistakes (Usually 1–10 Years): If wiring, mounts, or other installation errors led to the problem, your installer’s warranty should cover the cost of solar repair services.
 These warranties typically last only for 1 to 10 years.

 Does Homeowners’ Insurance Cover Solar Repairs Caused by Animal Damage?